A whole lot of people with ADHD struggle with sleep. In fact, sleep is a huge problem for 90% of the ADHD clients I’ve helped over the past 20+ years.

 They stay up way too late doing that ‘one more thing’ to finish a project or watch TV.
-They can’t get up to get to work.
-They consistently get 5 or 6 hours of sleep a night.
+They struggle to turn their brains off to fall asleep.
+Or they wake up in the middle of the night and can’t fall back to sleep.
+All resulting in only 4 or 5 hours of sleep a night.

 As a society, we tend to treat sleep as though it’s a waste of time.
 We think we’re not being productive when we’re asleep or don’t see the value of getting a full night’s sleep.